rmwc/rmwc/README.md

 ## Recent updates

-5.x.x-alpha is out!
+5.x.x-alpha is out and getting nightly updates!
 RMWC has been completely rewritten in Typescript while also knocking out about a years worth of tech debt and improving things across the board.
 You can expect better typing, better performance, better integration with material-components-web, and just better everything.
 All of this was done with as few breaking changes as possible, so upgrading should be relatively painless.
+At this point the component api is stable and there are no further changes planned other than bug squashing and documentation.
 A few caveats:

 - React 16.3 is the new min version to take advantage of React Fragments, Ref Forwarding, and the new Context Api.
 - elementRef has been removed in favor of refs with ref forwarding in React 16.3